NazifALI/Divers-Quest_multiplayer-strategy-game/README.md

 # 315-game-Divers_Quest
 A 2D multiplayer game about finding treasures in deep, dark oceans.
+Please download phaser.js from phaser website and add to vendor folder.
+Thanks

 **How to run the code?**
 Download the master code files.
 Type: